LAKERS TOGETHER: Find out how we're moving forward.

 - Do not expect that you will be able to fill your prescription in the host country.

 - It is highly recommended that you request a letter from your doctor that states the prescription you are taking, what it is for, and identification of a generic alternative.
 You can present this letter to customs and immigration officials when entering your host country and you can present it to an in-country physician.
+We also recommend having the letter translated by a certified translator to the official language of your host country.

 Bring an Ample Supply of Over-the-Counter Medications